Germans lament "never-ending story" of Greek aid

 Schaeuble, in written answers to questions submitted by the SPD, said Greece could tap more structural funds from the European Union's budget already earmarked for it to help cushion its economy from the harsh austerity measures being implemented.

-Greece can still draw on some 13.4 billion euros (10.8 billion pounds) in such funds - used mainly for infrastructure projects - for 2012 and 2013 under the EU's current seven-year budget which began in 2007 and has assigned Athens a total of 20.4 billion euros.
+Greece can still draw on some 13.4 billion euros in such funds - used mainly for infrastructure projects - for 2012 and 2013 under the EU's current seven-year budget which began in 2007 and has assigned Athens a total of 20.4 billion euros.

 (Additional reporting by Gernot Heller and Andreas Rinke; Editing by Anna Willard and Jon Hemming)